kptdev/kpt/docs/kpt_rc.md

 ### Examples

 ```
-# print Resource config from a package
+# print Resource counts from a package
 kpt rc my-package/

 ```